Hemp Seeds Vs. Chia Seeds: Differences & Health Benefits

-- Contain a greater variety of trace minerals.
+- Contains a greater variety of trace minerals.

 Nutrition Information Of Hemp Seeds Vs. Chia Seeds

-The main difference between hemp seeds vs. chia seeds is the nutritional content.
-That said, what is the full list of nutritional values between hemp seeds vs. chia seeds?
+The main difference between hemp seeds and chia seeds is their nutritional content.
+That said, what is the full list of nutritional values between hemp seeds and chia seeds?

 Dietary fiber (soluble and insoluble)